0xPolygon/polygon-docs/docs/pos/how-to/validator/validator-ansible.md

 The sentry machine must have the following ports open to the world `0.0.0.0/0`:

-* `26656`- Your Heimdall service will connect your node to other nodes using the Heimdall service.
+* Port `26656`- Your Heimdall service will connect your node to other nodes using the Heimdall service.

-* `30303`- Your Bor service will connect your node to other nodes using the Bor service.
+* Port `30303`- Your Bor service will connect your node to other nodes using the Bor service.

-* `22`- Open this port if your node is servicing validators.
+* Port `22`- Open this port if your node is servicing validators.
 You will likely want to restrict what traffic can access this port as it is a sensitive port.

-!!!note
+!!! note "Sentry node with a VPN enabled"

-    However, if they use a VPN connection, they can allow incoming SSH connections only from the VPN IP address.
+    If the sentry node utilizes a VPN connection, it may restrict incoming SSH connections solely to the VPN IP address.

 ## Start the sentry node

 You will first start the Heimdall service.
 Once the Heimdall service syncs, you will start the Bor service.

-!!!note
+!!! note "Syncing node using snapshots"

     The Heimdall service takes several days to fully sync from scratch.